A reading interface that highlights where you look

 For our final project in Multimodal Learning Analytics, we created a study to investigate if highlighting text where you read can improve how much you remember - more formally, if adaptive reading interfaces can improve information retention.
 I built and designed a custom iOS application to track eye movement and dynamically adjust the appearance of text on the screen.

 How could changing the way we read text on our devices help us remember more and comprehend more deeply?

 I think a lot of the answers to these questions lie in blending basic graphic design pricniples with adaptive interfaces.
 Specifically, my own problems with focus and reading often have to do with jumping around the page and losing track of where I'm reading.
 I think simply working with "adaptive contrast" can go a long way.

 I got a lot of inspiration from IA Writer, which is an amazing text editor designed to keep you focused and relaxed.
 It has a "focus mode" that allows you to highlight the current sentence or paragraph.
-I have always looked at IA Writer as inspiration for incredibly simple but useful interfaces.
+I've always looked at IA Writer as inspiration for incredibly simple but useful interfaces.